Where Does My Heart Beat Now: Background and release

-About.com ranked "Where Does My Heart Beat Now" number five in their list of "Top 10 Celine Dion Songs".
-Matthew Hocter from Albumism named it the standout track of the Unison album and "the one that truly brought Dion to the masses".
-AllMusic senior editor Stephen Thomas Erlewine picked it as an album standout along with "(If There Was) Any Other Way".
-A reviewer from Billboard described it as a "lushly framed single".
-Chicago Tribune editor Jan De Knock wrote that Dion "shines brightest on torchy love songs", including her current hit "Where Does My Heart Beat Now".
-Columbia Daily Tribune noed it as a "swelling ballad".
-Dave Sholin from the Gavin Report commented, "Climbing the Adult Contemporary chart, this French-Canadian only learned to speak English three years ago—a surprising fact in light of the way she handles this stirring ballad".

-Pan-European magazine Music & Media noted it as a "slow-stepping emotional song, with an effective and dramatic build-up, brought to life by one of Canada's hottest singers of the moment."
-A reviewer for Music Week called it "a tense ballad which finds her deep in Gloria Estefan territory."
-Gene Sandbloom from The Network Forty said, "truly an epic production, this huge ballad has everything but cannon fire and missile explosions.
-With the deep and sincere vocals of French-Canadian Celine Dion".
-Newcastle Evening Chronicle noted a "slow measured tempo on a sensually dramatic ballad."
-The Orlando Sentinel viewed it as a "splashy pop-gospel ballad".
-TalkAboutPopMusic's Christopher Smith described the song as a "power ballad", which showcases Dion's "vocal power".

 Chart performance

 In Canada, "Where Does My Heart Beat Now" entered the charts in October 1990 and reached number six on The Record's Retail Singles Chart on 8 April 1991.
 It also topped the RPM Adult Contemporary chart for two weeks in February 1991.
 In the United States, "Where Does My Heart Beat Now" debuted at number 80 on the Billboard Hot 100 chart dated 8 December 1990.
 It peaked at number four on 2 March 1991 and became Dion's first Billboard Hot 100 top ten single.
 She also became the first French-Canadian artist to land a top-10 hit there.
 The track entered Billboards Adult Contemporary chart dated 27 October 1990, reaching number two on 2 February 1991.
 "Where Does My Heart Beat Now" was successful in Norway peaking at number four in March 1991, and also reached the top 40 in Ireland, France, Belgium, Netherlands and New Zealand.
 The song also charted in Australia and the United Kingdom.